 About Strados Labs

-Strados Labs has developed the first system that objectively measures cardiopulmonary health, allowing providers to remotely monitor at-risk patients using a novel biosensor and clinically validated analytics platform.
+Strados Labs has developed the first system that objectively measures respiratory health, allowing providers to remotely monitor at-risk patients using a novel biosensor and clinically validated analytics platform.
 With the Strados Labs system, clinical teams can access and monitor real-time changes in lung health so they can intervene to improve patient outcomes while reducing readmissions.
 For more information visit: stradoslabs.com

 Richard Powers, firstname.lastname@example.org, 1-888-Strados